anassawalha95/reading-notes/Class 05.md

 | General Sibling Selector  | Sibling of another Matches an element that is a sibling of another, although it does not have to be the directly preceding element | h1~p {} If you had two elements that are siblings of an element, this rule would apply to both                                                                                                                 |

+---

 > ## 2.
 Colors:

+### How to specify colors:
+  ** Colors are very divergent where you can pick from 10 million colors, in order to use colors in style sheets you can pick and chosse from these methods :
+  1. RGB  : `rgb(102,205,170)`
+  2. Hex Codes  : `#66cdaa`
+  3. Color Names: `MediumAquaMarine`
+  4. HSL        :  `hsl(0, 100%, 50%)`
+  5. RGBA : `rgba(102,205,170,1)` *the a value stands for opacity*

+### Colors Properties:
+  ** There are two main colors properties in Css:

+  1. background-color
+  2. color : to set the text color

+---